- Nine hours of Hiaki-language interviews with elders, transcribed and translated in full.

 Many Hiaki people escaped to Arizona.
 Here they worked on ranches and in mines for very low salaries.
 The Mexican government wanted the U.S and Arizona authorities to control the border crossing of the Hiaki and also to find and deport the Hiakis back from where their Diaspora led them.
 Many employers did not cooperate, however, because Hiaki labor was cheap and very much needed.
 The refugees often passed as members of other tribes or as Mexicans in order to not get deported.

-In other cases, Hiaki refuges escaped to mountainous regions in Mexico, inland from the more coastal Hiaki pueblos.
+In other cases, Hiaki refugees escaped to mountainous regions in Mexico, inland from the more coastal Hiaki pueblos.
 This was the situation of one family of a lady who was interviewed, named Maria Luisa Buitimea, known as Doña Luisa.
 A transcript of part of Mrs. Leyva’s interview with Doña Luisa can be found below.

 In the interview file available below, Doña Luisa and her family talked about their experiences during this time of displacement.
 Doña Luisa described the scarcity of food and water that they encountered.

-They would have to travel a long ways down the mountain just to get water and would sometimes have to eat plant shrubs and desert shrub roots to survive (p 5-6, p 36).
+They would have to travel a long way down the mountain just to get water and would sometimes have to eat plant shrubs and desert shrub roots to survive (p 5-6, p 36).
 They would huddle around a small fire in order to stay warm, which they had to start by rubbing sticks together (p 7-8), and build tents out of sheets to stay dry from the rain.

 Mothers would give birth and apply a pinch of dirt to the umbilical cord (p 4).
 She explained the long 3- 4 month walking journey that she and her family took when they escaped (p 51).
 She described several disturbing experiences, such as ambushes of the Hiaki people which ended in the murder of children and adults, and the mutilation and desecration of corpses by the attackers (p 38).
 Anyone who was found to be helping the mountain Hiakis was punished severely (p 49).